geoJoost/SeaweedSight/README.md

 [[`dataset`](https://doi.org/10.5281/zenodo.18849922)]

 > The code associated with our [paper](https://google.com) where we demonstrate a method for reliable estimation of *Ulva spp.* biomass in land-based raceways using a low-cost RGB camera.
-By combining segmentation and regression models, we achieve accurate biomass density predictions (R^2 = 0.98, RMSE = 0.23 g/L), offering a cost-effective solution to reduce labor costs and enable routine, automated monitoring.
+By combining segmentation and regression models, we achieve accurate biomass density predictions (R² = 0.99, RMSE = 0.18 g/L), offering a cost-effective solution to reduce labor costs and enable routine, automated monitoring.

 <img src="./doc/Ulva_05_1_cycle3_example.gif" height="500">

-While occasional model predictions may occur at the frame level, these errors are effectively smoothed and mitigated by aggregating data at the per-revolution level (i.e., footage recorded over approximately three minutes), resulting in robust biomass estimates.
+While the model occasionaly produces outliers at the frame level, these errors are effectively addressed by aggregating data at the per-revolution level (i.e., footage recorded over approximately three minutes).
+This aggregation yields robust predictors for biomass density.

+We evaluate their predictive power of each derived feature (e.g., RGB, surface area) by fitting both linear and log-linear ordinary least squares (OLS) regression models using the `statsmodels` package.

 ## Monitoring setup
 An IDS UI-5290-FA-C-HQ camera with a 7 mm lens was mounted approximately 80 centimeters above the raceway (see Figure), with a field of view of 75 cm so that the full width of the raceway was in view of the camera.
 For camera settings, see the dataset at [Zenodo](https://doi.org/10.5281/zenodo.18849922).
 For details on the monitoring setup, see the manuscript.